 Grand Rounds is a new monthly blog series developed by EMS World and FlightBridgeED that will feature top EMS medical directors exploring the intricacies of critical care in EMS practice.
-In this first installment, FlightBridgeED Associate Medical Director Jeffrey Jarvis, MD, PM, breaks down seizures.
+In this first installment, FlightBridgeED Chief Medical Director Jeffrey Jarvis, MD, PM, breaks down seizures.

 You respond to a 48-year-old male who’s conscious and verbally responsive.
 You notice abnormal twitching movements in his left arm, but he has an otherwise healthy appearance.
 He tells you he has a seizure disorder and that the arm twitching is how his seizures manifest.